 Do you have any accessories for iPhone photography?
 Would you recommend that people buy them?

 Accessories are irreplaceable things.
 It depends on what result you want to get at the end.
 You should always have a picture in your head first.
-I use a simple little tripod for $3 that I bought on eBay.
-I also use a tripod mount to attach my iPhone to the tripod.
+I use a simple little iPhone tripod for $3 that I bought on eBay.
+I also use an iPhone tripod mount to attach my phone to the tripod.

 Sometimes I take pictures with an extendable handheld telescopic monopod, which is convenient when you want to shoot from a higher angle or over an obstacle.
 Last fall I bought the original olloclip 3-in-1 which is an interesting accessory.
 I love it but I don’t use it a lot.
 I’d love to buy all versions of olloclip and a lot of other interesting accessories.